Explore mental health first aid and learn how it can be used to help those in immediate need of psychological support.

 If you’re interested in learning more, we do have plenty of other courses that can supplement your knowledge of mental health.
 You can learn about Workplace Wellbeing: How to Build Confidence and Manage Stress if you want to focus on the workplace, or Understanding Suicide and Suicide Prevention Strategies in a Global Context if you want to offer vital mental health support.

 Looking to earn a mental health degree?
-You can join our MSc Mental Health masters degree if you already have a bachelors degree in any subject.
+You can join our MSc Mental Health master’s degree if you already have a bachelors degree in any subject.
 This will suit you if you’re looking to better understand mental health and its impact on individuals and communities in a professional or personal capacity.
 We also have a wide range of other master’s degrees for you to explore if you’re curious about other topics you can earn an online degree in.

 How to practise mental health first aid for yourself and others

 While you’ll be able to learn a lot more about practising PFA in a certified course, we have some information and tips so you can get an idea about what it involves.

 If you’re providing mental health support to others, you need to ensure that you’re looking after yourself.
 You can learn all about mental health in our blog for World Mental Health Day, and we also have some useful information about how to cope with Seasonal Affective Disorder and Anxiety.